IzaKastra/bg_job_guides/rdm.md

 Most Odyssey equipment assumes Rank 30.
 Nyame alone assumes Rank 25 Path B.

-Thibron (TP Bonus +1000) was allowed for these sets since RDM gets access to Distract III.

 [[Flametongue]], [[Ice Brand]], and [[Wizard's Rod]] were not included.
 However, Flametongue was the clear winner in the off-hand for nearly all physical weapon skill, even beating Naegling for main-hand Savage Blade at high buffs (assuming 15 buffs for Naegling's attack+%).

-RDM sets used Dia3 instead of Dia2 and always had Composure, Temper II, Distract III, and Gain-STR enabled.
+Melee sets used Ninja subjob with Grape Daifuku, Dia3, Composure, Temper II, Distract III, and Gain-STR enabled.

-Casting sets all used Tropical Crepe with Crooked 10-Wizard's roll, 9-Warlocks roll (with job bonuses enabled), Indi-Acumen, and a 20% potency BoG Geo-Malaise.
+Casting sets all Scholar subjob with used Tropical Crepe, Gain-INT, Crooked 10-Wizard's roll, 9-Warlocks roll (with job bonuses enabled), Indi-Acumen, and a 20% potency BoG Geo-Malaise.
+Casting sets ignored Orpheus's Sash.

 {{Guide Equipment Set Table